edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 Give the new network a useful name such as _External_ and tick the _External Network_ box to designate it as an external network.
 You need to specify a project when you create a new network.
 Yet, an external network will be visible from all projects.
-It therefore doesn&#8217;t really matter which project you assign this network to.
-A good project to pick is the _service_ project, as it is a core part of OpenStack and therefore won&#8217;t go away.
+It therefore doesn't really matter which project you assign this network to.
+A good project to pick is the _service_ project, as it is a core part of OpenStack and therefore won't go away.
 Finalize the creation by clicking on _Create Network_ (See Figure 7).

 <div id="attachment_1016" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA-06-e1390509043369.png" alt="Figure 7: Create External Network" width="600" height="364" class="size-full wp-image-1016" />